 ⇒ The Only Food That Grows Almost Faster Than You Can Eat It

-You also see the complete rejection of coffee with some fruit trees, though this is usually only in large quantities.
-Apples, in particular, taste weirdly smoky if given large amounts of coffee and some seem to think this is because certain antioxidants are absorbed by the tree and passed on to the fruit.
-Though uncommon, this makes it easy to ruin your fruit tree harvest for the year.
+You’ll also see the complete rejection of coffee grounds by some fruit trees.
+Apples, in particular, can develop a weirdly smoky flavor if given large amounts of coffee waste.
+Some believe this is because certain antioxidants are absorbed by the tree and passed on to the fruit.
+This can easily ruin your fruit tree harvest for the year.

-If you are bound and determined to be a 0-waste household and you really want to find an alternative solution for your coffee grounds, I recommend spreading them out to dry and then using them in potted plants below the rock layer.
-Just a tiny handful is more than enough for anything 8 quarts and smaller and it gives them a constant source of mild acid throughout their growth cycle.
+If you want to have a zero-waste home, find new uses for your coffee grounds.
+First, spread them out to dry.
+Then, use them in potted plants below the rock layer.
+Just a thin layer—a handful for anything 8 quarts or smaller—can give your plants a constant source of mild acid throughout their growing season.

 What You Can Expect